KalyanMohanty/square-number/README.md

-# Square Numert takes an integer as an input and prints it square.
+# Square Number takes an integer as an input and prints it square.

 ## Installation
 ```pip install square-number```